hobbies for women in their 30s

 Who does not love a good nap?
 The goal is not to take a long nap but rather a short power nap that can give you energy.

-A 20-minute power nap has saved me so many times, and I am positive you won't regret adding this to your list of hobbies.
+A 20-minute power nap has saved me countless times, and Iam confident you won’t regret adding it to your list of hobbies.

 Journaling is a great way to express your thoughts and emotions.
 Setting intentional time aside to write can make it a habit and one you enjoy (making it a hobby).

-Are you someone that enjoys singing in the shower?
-Then why not make it a regular hobby?
+Are you someone who enjoys singing in the shower?
+Then why not make it an intentional hobby?

 The next time you are in the shower or driving your car, crank up the volume to your favorite song.